 We are both a little nuts.
 No question.
 Most people don’t actually want to travel for 6 weeks on the road with their kids and dog and then move to a foreign country immediately afterwards.
 I get that.
 We both love travel and we both love adventure!
 We also both had pivotal, life-changing trips at young ages that really shaped who we are today.
 We really want to create that for our children.
 Chris and I are also both self-employed, meaning we can work from anywhere.
 So far, I would say I’m working at least 3 to 4 hours per day and taking 2 days per week off.
 For me, having an amazing team is EVERYTHING.
 These incredible women are the reason I can do this while still running a successful business.
 I think Chris is managing everything okay so far too.
 It’s tricky, though, to juggle work, caring for kids 24/7, trying to not gain 1,000 pounds, while also trying to enjoy the experience, learn a new language, plan ahead… and also build a home, but we are managing.
 It just means the occasion meltdown, like I had today at lunch when I burst into tears over an IKEA order.

-#6) How Did Your Find An Apartment?
+#6) How Did You Find An Apartment?

 Before we left, I was scouring Airbnb for a place and I finally told Chris, I can’t do this.
-I HAVE to see apartments before I can commit to renting one for 5 months.
+I HAVE to see apartments before I can commit to renting one for this long.
 He quickly agreed.
 Sooo… instead of trying to guess what will work best for our family, we hired a consultant to help us look at apartments based on our criteria.
 Izas lined up several places for us to look at right away.
 Our criteria was: near a great school, in a safe and great neighborhood, pet-friendly and close to a park.
 We also requested 3 bedrooms and at least 2 bathrooms.
 After two days of looking we put in a bid for one.
 That fell through as the owner wanted a longer term lease.
 We decided to go for another apartment that wasn’t our favorite aesthetically, but hands down has the best location!
 It’s worth noting that we stayed in two Airbnb’s before moving into our apartment.
 (Tour coming soon).
 One was decent, but not in the best neighborhood and the other was AWFUL, like ‘could-not-wait-to-get-out-of-there’ awful.
 I think we made the right call waiting on the apartment decision.
 You really DO have to see them first if you are staying longer term.

 We used the agency Welcome Madrid Relocation and had a very positive experience!
+Ask for Ines!

 #7) Where Will the Kids Go To School?